Skip to content

 Final Thoughts

-There’s a reason I believe these are the best-engineered shoes I own and that is because the perfectly balanced combination of features gives me the ideal hiking shoe.
-There has not been a single day I have regretted buying the La Sportiva TX4 GTX approach shoes and have even considered the mid-cut version to extend the life of my current ones.
-Overall, the TX4s offer amazing stability and grip on rugged and technical terrain and I couldn’t recommend them enough!
+There’s a reason I believe these are the best-engineered shoes I own, and that is because the perfectly balanced combination of features gives me the ideal hiking shoe.
+There has not been a single day I have regretted buying the La Sportiva TX4 GTX approach shoes, and I have even considered the Mid-cut Boot version to extend the life of my current ones.
+Overall, the TX4s offer amazing stability and grip on rugged and technical terrain, and I couldn’t recommend them enough!

 What are your favourite hiking and climbing footwear?
 It would be great to hear your thoughts in the comments below.